-Performing Arts Masters Programs: Requirements
+Performing Arts Masters Programs: Requirements in Kentucky

 While both programs focus heavily on performing, admissions departments also wish to ensure that incoming students are able to handle the academic course load.
 With this in mind, students may be required to submit a 3.0 undergraduate GPA when applying.
 In addition to this, students are commonly requested to provide auditions or portfolios as supplemental material to their application.
 Check with you intended university for a comprehensive list of admission requirements.

-Masters in Performing Arts Degree: Program Formats & You
+Masters in Performing Arts Degree: Program Formats & You in Kentucky

 Choosing how you attend your masters in performing arts program could be as essential as picking a perfect program itself!
 Depending on your personal lifestyle and schedule, certain program formats may fit more easily into your day-to-day routine.